jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 150px; position: absolute; top: 220px; left: 420px;">Lockout</h1>

 !SLIDE
-.notes When verifying accounts, Rodauth by default does not allow the accounts to login until they are verified, but you can allow a grace period for them to login before verifying.
+.notes When verifying accounts, Rodauth by default does not allow the accounts to login before they have been verified, but you can allow a grace period for them to login before verifying.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 120px; left: 420px;">Verify</h1>
 <h1 class="white" style="font-size: 150px; position: absolute; top: 180px; left: 320px;">Account</h1>